This set of Tough Manufacturing Processes Questions and Answers focuses on “Annealing – 12”.

 9. Spheroidal annealing produces globules of carbide in ferrite.

-Explanation: Spheroidised annealing is one of the variant of the annealing process that produces typical microstructure consisting of the globules (spheroid) of cementite or carbides in the matrix of ferrite.
+Explanation: Spheroidised annealing is one of the variants of the annealing process that produces typical microstructure consisting of the globules (spheroid) of cementite or carbides in the matrix of ferrite.

 10. Holding the steel component at just below the lower critical temperature transforms the _____ to globular cementite particles.